zhangbsn-gt/developer.gov.sg/collections/_products/categories/digital-identity/notify/overview.md

 sgts_collection_group: [digital_identity]
 sgts_layer_group: [services]
 sgts_title: Notify
-collection_group: [Singapore Government Tech Stack, What's New]
+collection_group: [Singapore Government Tech Stack, What's New, Citizen-facing Products]
 description: >
   Notify is an in-app message service on the Singpass app for government agencies to send official messages to residents.
 Find out more!
 ---